Town Square Project Highlights

 Meet the Town Square Design Steering Committee

 Working with RDA Executive Director Kristen Fish-Peterson and Tom Rogers of the SmithGroup, the Town Square Design Steering Committee is excited by the opportunities the new town square will offer Watertown.
 Concerts, a farmers' market, family fun time activities, the list goes on and on.

-The town square is scheduled to open Fall 2021.
+The town square is scheduled to open in 2022.